- Allowing apps to execute limit orders on behalf of a user, even when a user is offline

 This creates a 1-of-1 key quorum that can be granted permission to execute actions from a user’s wallet.

-Next, configure your Privy app to automatically create embedded wallets when users login.
+3. Configure your Privy app to create embedded wallets on login

 component, set the config.embeddedWallets.ethereum.createOnLogin